-- Within AWS, you must create a policy allowing access to your EC2 service - · Similarly, you must create a policy allowing access to an Identity and Access Management (IAM) entity - The IAM roles to grant access to AWS resources (not required when using the Configuring Connections to AWS EC2 using IAM Users method) - The IAM user account (still within AWS) with minimum privileges that makes the connection to AWS APIs and imports the available data (Configuring Connections to AWS EC2 using IAM Roles without FlexNet Beacon installed on EC2 instance only)
+- A policy allowing access to your EC2 service - A policy allowing access to an Identity and Access Management (IAM) entity - The IAM roles to grant access to AWS resources (not required when using the Configuring Connections to AWS EC2 using IAM Users method) - The IAM user account (still within AWS) with minimum privileges that makes the connection to AWS APIs and imports the available data (only required for the Configuring Connections to AWS EC2 using IAM Roles without FlexNet Beacon installed on EC2 instance only).

-• Finally, on the inventory beacon that is to make the connection to AWS, you must specify the connection (which is automatically scheduled for you).
+Finally, on the inventory beacon that is to make the connection to AWS, you must specify the connection (which is automatically scheduled for you).